viunnsolutions/CloudRF/Introduction.md

 <h2 id="tool-description">Tool Description</h2>
 <p><strong>Cloud-RF</strong> is a user-friendly service for modelling radio propagation.</p>
 <p>This intuitive tool has interfaces that have been built and shaped from the user feedback since its inception as an Android app in 2011.</p>
-<p>We built Cloud-RF as an <strong>easy interface</strong> especially for the small businesses which required the RF planning tool, but they either could not justify the huge expense for their premium packages or did not have the expertise required to use those tools.</p>
+<p>We built Cloud-RF as an <strong>easy interface</strong> especially for small businesses which required the RF planning tool, but they either could not justify the huge expense for their premium packages or did not have the expertise required to use those tools.</p>
 <p>At Cloud-RF, we pride ourselves in <strong>innovation</strong> and have transformed the way people conduct radio coverage modelling, disrupting what was a very expensive, and thereby exclusive, windows desktop market.</p>
 <h3 id="benefits">Benefits</h3>
 <hr>